wabsence/Project-2/README.md

 # LEMP STACK IMPLEMENTATION

-#### This project is base on the techniques invoved to successful deploy a lemp stack software project.
+#### This project is based on the techniques invoved to successfully deploy a lemp stack software project.

 it inculdes tasks such as: